leggetter/realtime-internet-apps/slides.md

 ---

 template: dblue
+class: top padding-center-fix fixed-width-list

-# Realtime Apps in 2015
+# Realtime Apps in Now (Present)

 ???

-We're in a great position to be able to innovate.
+* We're in a great position to be able to innovate.
-So what's being built and with what?
+* So what's being built and with what?

----

-class: top padding-center-fix fixed-width-list

-# Realtime Apps in 2015 (Present)
+--
 * Real-time Use Cases

 ???